Résumé

 My projects at IBM include:

-• The IBM SyNAPSE Cognitive Computing project for DARPA SyNAPSE (October 2010 - present)
+• The IBM SyNAPSE Cognitive Computing project for DARPA SyNAPSE (October 2010 - July 2013)

 Cognitive Computing is an emerging field with a goal to develop a coherent, unified, universal mechanism to engineer the mind.
 Cognitive computing seeks to implement a unified computational theory of the mind, taking advantage of the ability of the brain to integrate ambiguous sensory information, form spatiotemporal associations and abstract concepts, and make decisions and initiate sophisticated coordinated actions.
 Our approach to cognitive computing is to develop dedicated hardware systems for implementing a canonical cortical circuit that can achieve tremendous gains in power and space efficiency when compared to traditional von Neumann circuits.
 Such efficiency is crucial when scaling such circuits to the size of a mammalian cortex.
 Our cortical circuit is a reconfigurable network of spiking neurons that is composed of neuron processing elements connected through synapse memory elements—both akin to the basic building blocks of the brain.
 To validate and verify the configuration of our hardware, we have developed a simulator that can reproduce hardware functional behavior when testing circuits at the size of a mammalian cortex.
 Such a simulator also doubles as a research tool for developing and testing new cognitive computing algorithms for implementation on the hardware.